steve1mercury/web-scraper/README.md

 2) Check console log for name of temporary subdirectory under /fetchdata
 3) Review extracted html files in /fetchdata/{temp subdirectory name}

-To run via a browser

-1) Start server by Running command:  npm start
-2) Then open browser to address http://localhost:3000
-3) Enter   URL's (FQDN) and click Submit.
-After processing, the location of the Index files will be displayed.